 Proposal Statement: The DPU should be directed to establish a planning docket to address depreciation of gas utility infrastructure.
 In addition to the cost recovery available through GSEP, gas utilities have also sought approval from the DPU to further accelerate this recovery via accelerated depreciation.
 Addressing all cost recovery questions related to gas infrastructure through a planning docket would provide an opportunity to examine all costs and impacts on rates, and to take steps to keep residential rates affordable.

-Supported by: HEET (with clarification)
+Supported by: HEET (with clarification); Jonathan Buonocore

 Supporting Statements: